 VPPs are being deployed in economies around the globe including the US, the UK, Germany, and Australia [8],[9].
 VPP technology holds significant potential for Bangladesh, too, since it could be rapidly adopted and scaled up based on a fleet of millions of LEV batteries [10].
-This White Paper aims to illustrate the VPP potential for Bangladesh by analyzing the technology's three key pillars: a) the potential of distributed storage asset deployment, b) the projected output from aggregation and control when of accelerated adoption of renewable energies as the foundation of a sustainable energy infrastructure.
+This White Paper aims to illustrate the VPP potential for Bangladesh by analyzing the technology's three key pillars: a) the potential of distributed storage asset deployment, b) the projected output from aggregation and control when these are networked, and c) the enabling of accelerated adoption of renewable energies as the foundation of a sustainable energy infrastructure.
 We below.

-First, thanks to widespread deployment of distributed assets, in particular battery storage Bangladesh exhibits systems, significant potential for the utilization and expansion of VPP Technology.
-This extensive adoption of privately-held energy assets is evidenced by, for instance, the renowned solar home system rollout, a huge success that saw more than 5 million rural households invest in what later was referred to as a core element of national infrastructure [11].
-Furthermore, investments in battery storage units have been ramped up to prepare for frequent load-shedding, with storage units deployed to power offices and homes across the country.
+First, thanks to widespread deployment of distributed assets, in particular batterv Bangladesh exhibits storage systems, significant potential for the utilization and expansion of VPP Technology.
+This extensive adoption of privately-held energy assets is evidenced by, for instance, the renowned solar home system rollout, a huge success that saw more than 6 million rural households invest in what later was referred to as a core element of national infrastructure Furthermore, investments in battery storage units have been ramped up to prepare for frequent load-shedding, with storage units deployed to power offices and homes across the country.

-Another sizable share of storage asset investment has gone into transportation units, an estimated 2.5 million LEVs having been deployed to date [12].
+Another sizable share of storage asset investment has gone into transportation units, an estimated 4 million LEVs having been deployed to date [12].
 This figure means that today more electric three-wheelers are on the streets of Bangladesh than Tesla has sold cars globally to date [10].